omnilib/thx/docs/config.rst

     of jobs that will be run.
 If not set and no jobs are requested, `thx` will output a list of known jobs, equivalent to running ``thx list``.

+.. attribute:: extras
+    :type: list[str]

+    This specifies a list of package "extras" or optional dpendendencies to be installed when initializing virtual environments and installing the project.

 .. attribute:: python_versions
     :type: list[str]